 I also highly recommend using fresh oregano leaves over dried oregano as fresh tastes SO MUCH BETTER.
 Dried oregano can be used in a pinch, however.

 To add acidity, I prefer to use both white wine vinegar and freshly-squeezed lemon juice.
-Red wine vinegar is more traditionally used, but I much prefer the taste of white wine vinegar with shrimp in my adapted Chimichurri Shrimp Skillet recipe.
+Red wine vinegar is more traditionally used, but I much prefer the taste of white wine vinegar with shrimp in my adapted Low FODMAP Chimichurri Shrimp and Broccoli Skillet recipe.
 Although I haven't tried it, red wine vinegar would probably go best with steak and other red meats.

-I season the chimichurri with salt, black pepper and red pepper flakes; however, the red pepper flakes are optional if you're not a fan of heat or react poorly to spicy food.
-The use of red pepper flakes in the photos may make it appear as though this chimichurri will be spicy; however, I would consider it only mildly spicy at 1/2 tsp.
+I season the chimichurri with salt, black pepper, and red pepper flakes; however, the red pepper flakes are optional if you're not a fan of heat or react poorly to spicy food.
+The use of red pepper flakes in the photos may make it appear as though this chimichurri will be spicy; however, I would consider it only mildly spicy at ½ teaspoon.
 You can add more or less (or omit altogether) depending on your desired heat level.

 Food Processing vs. Hand Chopping